PLSysSec/vera/README.md

    Compare **results/quickcheck.txt** to 6.1's **Are VeRA proofs correct?**.
    Note that by default, our script runs quickcheck only 100 times per operator, while for the paper we ran 1,000 times per operator.
-We provide an optional way of running 1,000 quickcheck tests per operator.
+We provide an optional way of running 1,000 quickcheck tests per operator below.
 4. Do the verified routines work correctly in Firefox?
    TBD
 5. How do the verified routines perform in Firefox?